How to Become a Crisis Intervention Specialist

 Where Can I Work With a Crisis Intervention Specialist Degree?

-Telephone crisis experts, counselors that work directly with government organizations (such as the Federal Emergency Management Agency [FEMA]), domestic abuse counselors, counselors at police departments, sexual assault intervention specialists, and other positions are all included in the field of crisis intervention.
+Telephone crisis experts, counselors who work directly with government organizations (such as the Federal Emergency Management Agency [FEMA]), domestic abuse counselors, counselors at police departments, sexual assault intervention specialists, and other positions are all included in the field of crisis intervention.

 Step 4: Learn About Crisis Intervention Specialist Salaries

 Substance abuse, behavioral disorder, and mental health counselors (which include crisis intervention specialists) earned an average yearly salary of $53,490 in the U.S. as of 2021, according to the Bureau of Labor Statistics (BLS).
-Substance abuse, behavioral disorder, and mental health counselors' median annual wages, according to the BLS, range from $59,790 in California to $49,480 in Pennsylvania, two of the states with the greatest employment levels in this profession.
-A crisis intervention expert with an advanced degree who's worked in the field for a while is likely to make more money due to their degree and the fact that income generally increases with experience.
+Substance abuse, behavioral disorder, and mental health counselors' median annual wages, according to the BLS, range from $59,790 in California to $49,480 in Pennsylvania, two of the states with the most significant employment levels in this profession.
+A crisis intervention expert with an advanced degree who's worked in the field for a while is likely to make more money due to their degree and income generally increases with experience.